MetaMask/snaps/packages/examples/packages/network-access/README.md

 This snap exposes an `onRpcRequest` handler, which supports the following JSON-RPC methods:

-- `inApp` - Send an in-app notification to the user.
-- `native` - Send a desktop notification to the user.
+- `fetch` - Fetch a JSON document from the optional `url`, and return the fetched data.

 For more information, you can refer to
 [the end-to-end tests](./src/index.test.ts).